aristanetworks/avd/docs/howto/connected_endpoints/README.md

 ## Introduction

-**connected_endpoints**  is an endpoint-centric model intended for servers or other use cases where most ports have unique configurations.
+**connected_endpoints**  is an endpoint-centric model intended for servers or other select cases where most ports have unique configurations.
 Instead of manually creating `interface Ethernet...` configurations for every server, you describe the connections using adapters and profiles, and AVD generates the complete, standardized configuration for you.

-This key is typically defined in a folder named `CONNECTED_ENPOINTS` but can be defined somewhere else depending on your environment.
+This key is typically defined in a folder named `CONNECTED_ENDPOINTS`, but it can be defined elsewhere, depending on your environment.

 ## Concepts

-**port_profiles**: Port profiles are used to share common settings for connected_endpoints and/or network_ports.
-Keys are the same as used under endpoint adapters.
-Keys defined under endpoints adapters take precedence.
+**port_profiles**: Port profiles are used to share common settings for connected_endpoints and network_ports.
+Keys are the same as those used under endpoint adapters.
+Keys defined under endpoint adapters take precedence.

 **adapters**:  An adapter represents a network interface on the connected_endpoint.
 They serve as the bridge between the Fabric (the switches) and the Endpoints (the devices).
 They define how a specific device is cabled and what network services (VLANs, VRFs) it should receive.